 Doctors-on-Tour was created in 2000 and specializes in offering ecological, cultural, gastronomical and adventure travel to exotic destinations for physicians who want to combine learning and travelling.
 Our programs offer targeted educational programs offering updates on current topics of interest together with meetings and discussions with local health care representatives to specifically discuss common medical developments in, and challenges facing, the local health care systems in both Canada and the country where the meetings and discussions are being located.
 This also includes in-depth tours of hospital facilities (both public and private) in order to meet with local medical practitioners and review, and compare, facilities, techniques and practices on a first hand basis.
-We offer programs in several worldwide locations including East and South Africa, South East Asia, Bali, North and South India, Spain and Brazil, Chile, Argentina, Peru & Ecuador & the Galapagos in South America.
+We offer programs in several worldwide locations including to such diverse and intriguing areas as South America (Brazil, Chile/Argentina, Ecuador/Peru), Africa (Kenya/Tanzania, South Africa, Zanzibar, Kilimanjaro climb), India, China, South East Asia (Vietnam, Cambodia, Laos & Bali), New Zealand and Europe (Eastern Europe, Spain).

-Additional information, including detailed program brochures downloadable in pdf format and recent testimonials, can be found at www.DoctorsonTour.ca.
+Additional information, including detailed program brochures downloadable in pdf format and recent testimonials, can be found at www.doctorsontour.ca.
 The company is a licensed retail travel organization under The Travel Industry Act of Ontario thereby affording complete protection of all monies paid prior to departure.
 (TICO registration no. 50009110).

-Contact us at - tel: 416-231-8466 toll free: 1-855-DOC-TOUR (362-8687) fax: 1-888-612-1459 e: info@doctorsontour.ca
+Contact us at -

+tel: 416-231-8466 toll free: 1-855-DOC-TOUR (362-8687) fax: 1-888-612-1459 e: info@doctorsontour.ca